Lightning Talks: 11.20 - 12.30

 - Confidence sequences with informative, bounded-influence priors (Valentin Kilian, Department of Statistics)

-- Quantum cryptography (Matthew Gray, Department of Computer Science))
+- Quantum cryptography (Matthew Gray, Department of Computer Science) - Download a copy of Matthew's presentation here.

 - Physical AI and systems assurance (Frank Jonas, Department of Engineering)